Bennet is the senior senator from Colorado and is a Democrat. He has served since Jan 22, 2009. Bennet’s current term ends on Jan 3, 2023.

-Read our 2016 Report Card for Bennet.
+Read our 2020 Report Card for Bennet.

 Michael Bennet sits on the following committees:

-We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).
+We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Bennet sponsors bills primarily in these issue areas: